 Open-source software?
 Yes

-Printer control software Repetier-Host
+Printer control software Repetier-Host or Pronterface

 Slicing software Slic3r

-Unique Hardware Design
+Unique and Innovative Hardware

 - Spitfire extruders have a unique “snap shut” filament tensioning system that impressed our testers.